hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 since Hyprland is extremely bleeding-edge, distros like Pop!\_OS, Ubuntu, etc. might have **major** issues running Hyprland.

+tough is possible to build it in ubuntu 23.04

 ## Installation

 Installing Hyprland is very easy.
 Either you install it from your local package